 Please note, not all events will appear on the Kent State homepage.
 When you submit your event, you will be asked to choose a category, and that category will determine where your event will appear on the website and in FlashLine.
 All events DO appear on the university’s event calendar.

 If your department has several reoccurring events throughout the year please email email@example.com to determine if your department meets the criteria to submit events through a Salesforce account.

 A key element in any marketing effort is news coverage.
 Our media relations professionals seek ways to generate coverage that will enhance the image of Kent State University.
 Depending on the story, we aim beyond the local to regional, national and international media, including print, broadcast and the Internet.

 We invite you to contact us with information about your research, special activities and events.
 While we can't promise coverage of every event, we will assess the newsworthiness of activities and, depending on the story and timing, we can:

 - Write and distribute a news release and include it on the For the Media web page.

 - Use a news release that you provide and include it on the For the Media web page (note that your release may be subject to editing).

 Sometimes the interest in a story or event may be to a specialized or limited audience, even within an academic area.
 We're happy to work with you to determine the appropriate audience for your message, or the appropriate message for your audience.
-For other services provided by University Communications & Marketing Media Relations, please visit the Media Relations.
+For other services provided by University Communications and Marketing Media Relations, please visit the Media Relations page.

-Reminder: If appropriate, you may also want to pitch your story to the Daily Kent Stater.
+Reminder: If appropriate, you may also want to pitch your story to The Kent Stater and TV2.